Slashdot Asks: How Do You Handle Interruptions At Work?

 :(

 How to get interruptions to stop!
-(Score:2)
+(Score:1)

 Unzip pants, start masturbating.